-Baby Loss Hour aims to create a regular space for those affected or invested in all things Baby Loss to meet, chat and discuss the variety of topics that are involved.
+Baby Loss Hour aims to create a regular space for those affected or invested in Baby Loss to share, learn and connect about life after loss.

 “To me it means support, comfort and understanding.
 A safe place to ask and share whatever you need to, to people who get it.
 You can be completely open and honest without being judged.
 I only hope many more people can find this chat, to be given the level of support & compassion that only comes from the loss community.” – Noah’s mum, Sarah

 I am no expert, and I don’t pretend to have the answers – I am just a parent who who has experienced stillbirth and miscarriage – but I do know the power of peer-to-peer support, having a voice, and being listened too, discovering others who can say ‘me too’, and being informed in the bigger picture of baby loss outside of your own story.
 And that, to me, is what Baby Loss Hour can give people – people who can take part, and people who prefer to silently observe.

 “For me #BabyLossHour is an hour of the week where I can put all my energy in to mothering Jason and not feel guilty about it.
 I can openly talk to others who just know and understand and don’t feel like I am being judged because three years later I haven’t “moved on” from the loss of my son.
 Baby Loss Hour brings a very lonely situation and throws you in with others to prove you are not alone.” – Jason mum, Amy

 August 3rd : experiencing the death of a baby whilst also parenting living children

 August 11th : in what ways are you or your organisation actively addressing the disparity in maternal outcomes for Black and monitory ethnic communities?

 August 18th : how best can charities and support services actively include individual experiences of loss to ensure that no-one is left further isolated in loss?